 Ann and Martin Wolfe bought the farm at Wakelyns in Suffolk in 1992 and transformed it from a monocultural wheat field into an oasis of biodiversity for wildlife, crops and trees.
 Many of you will have witnessed and perhaps even helped in the research and development of Wakelyns agroforestry, with its silvoarable systems involving alleys of willow, hazel and fruit trees mixed with an organic arable and vegetable crop rotation.
 It’s a “three-dimensional” system that European research has shown can increase farm profitability by 10 – 50% and biodiversity by 40 – 50%.

 Sadly, Martin passed away two years ago, but his and Ann’s legacy lives on in the work and research being done by the team at Wakelyns and those who were lucky enough to know and learn from them.
 The intention of two-day residential event – the first of its kind – is to share the knowledge with a wider group.
 During your time at the farm, you will learn from permaculture and biodynamic expert, Marina O’Connell, heritage grains pioneer, John Letts and Homedod’s founder, Josiah Meldrum.
-You will also see these heritage varieties milled and have the opportunity turn them into wonderful sourdough loaves under the expert tuition of master baker, Henrietta Inman.
+You will also learn about the YQ and Q population wheats.
+See then growing in the field, milled and baked in the on farm bakery kitchen by resident bakers and cooks, Henrietta Inman and Maisie Dyvig, who will also talk more about their experience of being part of a local small food chain.